 I longed to greet the gloom of the day.
 It matched my mood perfectly, as I felt sad again and my mind was restless.

-Besides it was the perfect time mom and dad were still in bed.
+Besides, it was the perfect time since my mom and dad were still in bed.
 The house was quiet, and the coffee was set to brew at 6 a.m.
 I glanced over at the clock and read 5:45 a.m.

 Suddenly, the anxious thoughts in my head began to overtake me.
 I looked at the calendar, and my hands started to shake.
 Here it is in early December, and I still have no idea what I am supposed to do about Dean Array’s offer.

-I could still hear the excitement in Keyla’s and Courtney’s voices when I shared the news with them.
+I could still hear the excitement in Keyla and Courtney’s voices when I shared the news with them.

 “Oh, what an amazing opportunity!” screamed Courtney.

-But the winning question on both of their minds was, “So, are you going to take it?”
+But the biggest question on both of their minds was: “So, are you going to take it?”

 Oh, I think I am going to be sick.

 I stepped out into the cold air and felt an immediate sense of freedom.
-I know who goes out in 15-degree temperatures for a walk?
+Who goes out in 15-degree temperatures for a walk?
 But I loved enjoyed the cool, liberating wind hitting my face.